UCSB-CS-RACELab/Roots-Diagnosis/README.md

 Once your data storage layer is properly configured and integrated to Roots through the `DataStore` interface, the data analysis code (anomaly detectors, handlers etc) should work with no additional changes.

+### Out of the Box Testing (without AppScale)
+It is possible to set up a scenario in Roots involving benchmarkers and SLO-based anomaly detectors (`SLOBasedDetector`), without having to set up an AppScale cloud.
+This is probably the easiest way to start using the code available in this repo.
+Follow the steps given below to explore this option.

+1. Build and deploy a Roots pod (you can do this on your local machine).
+2. Set up the ElasticSearch and R environments as described.
+3. Configure a benchmarker in Roots.
+You can configure it to benchmark any web application you have running (in a test web server, or in some cloud platform).
+You can also point the benchmarker to an existing web URL such as http://cs.ucsb.edu.
+4. Configure an instance of `SLOBasedDetector` for the same application.
+5. Start the Roots pod.

+When the pod becomes active, it will start benchmarking your web application periodically.
+Once enough data points have been collected, the anomaly detector will start computing SLO satisfaction level for your application.
+This is sufficient to detect SLO violations.
+You will see a log entry whenever the detector comes across an SLO violation.
+However, without the other monitoring data (access logs, SDK call records etc.) the root cause analysis will not run.
+You will see a warning message indicating that there's no data available to perform root cause analysis.